Blankll/note/articles/education.md

 20 Thanks

+Our country has invested a lot of resources to improve the education base Facilities and teaching quality.
+Fortunately, I am also a witness to the improvement of education quality in China

-1 Education accompanies each of us throughout our lives, and each of us is also a witness and experiencer of education.
-After I experienced 16 years of education, today I want to share some of my observations and feelings with you.
+1 today I want to share some of my observations and feelings about education.
+Education accompanies each of us throughout our lives, and each of us is also a witness and experiencer of education.

 2 Undoubtedly, education is very important for everyone.
 In my opinion, the most important thing about education is to help everyone find the answer about why exists and how exists

-3 As for education in China, I guess many people are familiar with the nine-year compulsory education and The college entrance examination just like me, and many of us have experienced which a common memory of many of us.
+3 As for education in China, I guess many of us are familiar with the nine-year compulsory education and The college entrance examination just like me, and many of us have experienced that, a common memory for many of us.

-Our country has invested a lot of resources to improve the education base Facilities and teaching quality.
-Fortunately, I am also a witness to the improvement of education quality in China

 4 16 years ago, when I first stepped into school, my Primary school looked like this.
 I spent my first 4 years at this school.
 A teacher with 10 students, He is the teacher of all courses and also our principal